 From wide brimmed hats, floppy hats and cloche hats to boaters, race hats and derby hats, milliners have been making formal occasion hats for hundreds of years and in these modern times the choice of styles and colour options is endless.

-In our online shop you can buy wedding and occasion hats in a huge variety of colours and styles from the UK’s biggest and most long established millinery brands and millinery boutiques.
+In our online shop you can buy wedding hats and occasion hats in a huge variety of colours and styles from the UK’s biggest and most long established millinery brands and millinery boutiques.

 A pillbox has a distinctive shape with upright sides and a flat crown and no brim.
 Crafted by milliners, pillbox hats are smaller than formal ladies hats and are traditionally made from wool or velvet fabric which is decorated with embellishments such as feathers and flowers.